vicpinm/CleanRecyclerView/README.md

-**3 - Provide the datasources you want to retreive your data from** You can use two datasource types:
+**3 - Provide the datasources you want to retreive your data from**

+You can use two datasource types:
 - Cached datasource (data storaged in device, no cloud request is needed)
 - Cloud datasource (data storaged in a remote server)

-You can implement any of them or both of them.
+You can implement any or both of them.
 ```kotlin
 //When cloud data is not paginated
 cleanRecycler.load(adapter = presenterAdapter, cloud = DataService::class, cache = DataCache::class)